 Tootsie Roll Eggs

 Tootsie Roll Eggs are egg-shaped tootsie rolls, coated with a colorful candy shell.
-If you can’t find this Easter-themed Tootsie Roll candy, look for regular Tootsie Rolls or Tootsie Pops, which are also labeled gluten-free.
+If you can’t find this Easter-themed Tootsie Roll candy, look for regular Tootsie Rolls, Tootsie Pops, or Egg-Shaped Tootsie Pops, which are also labeled gluten-free.

 Easter York Peppermint Pattie Eggs